rsksmart/RSKIPs/IPs/RSKIP106.md

 - `hash` must be exactly 20 bytes long.

+#### Gas cost

+This method has a fixed cost of 8,000 gas units.
+On top of that, normal transaction gas costs apply.

 #### Sample usage

 Given a public key, we want to generate a Bitcoin P2PKH address for testnet.
 We have the compressed key (for uncompressed keys, compression would be needed first) `02e6930d0659a24df1cc0061203d7845ca2e0c6b96bc1ad16e44c1cef24be92de8`.
 Its `hash160` is the result of applying `ripemd160(sha256(bytes))` to it.
 That yields `0d3bf5f30dda7584645546079318e97f0e1d044f`, which is the `hash` parameter we need for our function.
 For testnet, we use version `111`.
 Therefore, we would have that: